cardano-foundation/CIPs/CIP-0096/README.md

 `schemaVersion`: A versioning number for the json schema of the on-chain metadata.
 This current description shall be refered as `schemaVersion: 1`.

 `metadata`: An array of links to the dApp's metadata.
-The metadata is a JSON object that contains the dApp's metadata in accordance with [CIP 26](https://cips.cardano.org/cips/cip26/)
+The metadata is a JSON object that follows the specification below.

 Values for all fields shall be shorter than 64 characters to be able to be included on-chain.